 The aims of this study was to develop recipe composition and to evaluate the use of new oxygen cocktail with high protein content in the dietary therapy of cardiological patients.
 Objects of the study were: the control sample - an oxygen-containing product prepared using dairy whey, fruit and berry juice, highly esterified pectin; experimental samples - oxygen-containing products, which differed from the control sample by additional introduction of whey protein hydrolysate.
 Experimental samples have been modified by adding to them whey protein hydrolysate in the amount of 1-3% from the total weight of composition.
 Technological scheme to produce protein-carbohydrate basis with high content of protein 3% has been developed, parameters of the production process were worked out.
 Analysis of product chemical composition has shown that 100 g contained 3.4-3.6 g of protein, 0.2-0.3 g of fat, 6.0-8.0 g of carbohydrates.
 Food value of the product made up 34-46 kcal (162-196 kJ).
 Assessment of effectiveness of new oxygen-containing product in the diet in conditions of cardiological hospital was carried out.
 30 patients aged 60-75 years were included in local open prospective study, meeting the following criteria: patients with chronic heart failure I-IIA stage I-II functional classes, were hospitalized in the cardiology department, not having contraindications to enteral oxygen therapy and signed an informed consent form.
 In combination with standard therapy patients received new oxygenated product with high content of protein in the dose 250 ml (from 100 g of the basis) daily for 10 days during the second breakfast.
 By the end of the observation period, according to results of the survey, the psycho-emotional state of patients improved.
 It has been found that the developed oxygen-containing product with high protein content in combination with a standard diet and drug therapy of the disease was well tolerated by patients.

-Social and economic problems of nutrution
+Social issues of nutrution

 Nutrition of children